 When Coca-Cola was introduced into China the translation used to market the brand actually meant “bite the wax tadpole”, or “female horse stuffed with wax” – a revelation discovered after they printed thousands of signs.
 After conducting some research Coca-Cola settled on a phrase which instead translated as “happiness in the mouth”.

-is how we at Prestige Network avoid these situations; it refers to the process of adapting a message from one language to another, while maintaining its brand, intent, style, tone and context.
+The use of professional transcreation is how we at Prestige Network avoid these situations; it refers to the process of adapting a message from one language to another, while maintaining its brand, intent, style, tone and context.
 A successfully transcreated message evokes the same emotions and carries the same implications in the target language as it does in the original language.